redhat-apac-stp/rosa-with-aws-gateway-load-balancer/README.md

 This article will outline a solution for deploying a managed Red Hat OpenShift Service on AWS (ROSA) by applying a secure approach to gain frictionless access to the public Internet using AWS Gateway Load Balancer without the complexities associated with traditional proxy-based solutions.

-ROSA requires access to publically hosted Red Hat image repositories in order to download core components and operators that form the basis of the OpenShift platform.
-Thus solving the problem of how to efficiently and securely route egress traffic to the Internet in adherence with corporate compliance policies typically involves the introduction of a firewall in the service chain.
+ROSA requires access to publically hosted Red Hat image registries in order to download core platform components and operators that form the basis of any OpenShift installation.
+Thus solving the problem of how to efficiently and securely route egress traffic to the Internet in adherence with corporate compliance policies typically involves the introduction of a firewall into the service chain.

 There are several well-known approaches to solving this problem such as using NAT or Transit Gateways in conjunction with proxies that are documented in the official ROSA documentation which can be found here: https://docs.openshift.com/rosa/welcome/index.html